Pablo Picasso, "Portrait of a Woman" (1910)

 On the contrary, math and science, art and philosophy, Einstein and Freud and Bergson and Woolf, were all beginning to preach the gospel of uncertainty.
 Our actions and perspectives are all relative; there’s no fixed frame of reference, from our interpersonal interactions to the physics of the universe.
 Nothing is fixed.
 Nothing is predetermined.
 Think, for example, about the narrative of Virginia Woolf’s Mrs. Dalloway, written several years later in 1925 but equally modernist.
 Every chapter is told from a different character’s perspective.
 The plot progresses, but, largely in everyone’s head.
 There’s no all-seeing, detached, implicitly trustworthy narrator.
 Kind of like in life.

 This is a core-shaking, paradigm-shifting revolution.
 By confidently identifying and validating our subjectivity—the limited, absolute uniqueness of our own perspectives—scientists and intellectuals have done away with certainty.
 We can see beneath our skin, but we can’t trust our dreams.
 It must have been as unsettling as it was empowering.

 And what’s more, all of these perspectives aren’t fixed.
 Nothing is fixed anymore, remember?
 She is a woman who is being experienced in duration.
 In other words, Picasso is painting time.
-What do I mean by this?
+Now what do I mean by this?
 Well, do we ever experience something, and especially someone in a fixed glance, in a momentary vacuum?
 Of course not.
-We come to every interaction preloaded with subjectivity to every interaction, and then we interact with someone and learn them over the course of time, and they twig associations in our own heads, and they change and we change and our perceptions of them change.
-And this portrait tries to capture the entirety of this exchange.
-Try and capture that on a canvas and have it look tidy or recognizable.
+We come to every interaction preloaded subjectivity, and then we interact with someone and learn them over the course of time, and they twig associations in our own heads, and they change and we change and our perceptions of them change.
+And this portrait attempts to capture the entirety of that exchange.
+Try and capture that on a canvas and have her look tidy or recognizable.
 Good luck.

 So… thanks, Picasso.